fengalin/media-toc/README.md

 # media-toc [![Build Status](https://travis-ci.org/fengalin/media-toc.svg?branch=master)](https://travis-ci.org/fengalin/media-toc) [![Build status](https://ci.appveyor.com/api/projects/status/eu9p6ggcflj89h3v?svg=true)](https://ci.appveyor.com/project/fengalin/media-toc)
 Media-TOC is an application to build a table of contents from a media file or to split a media file into chapters.

-**Important**: Media-TOC is in an early stage of development.
+It is primarily developped in Rust on Linux, it can be built on Windows and should also work on MacOS.

+Media-TOC is not fonctional yet, see the [Status section](#status) below.
 Of course, you can [contribute](#contribute) to the project if you find it interesting.

-## Status
+## <a name='status'></a>Status
 At the moment, **Media-TOC** can:
 - Open a media file (audio, video - and image but that doesn't make much sense).
 - Display the video frame
 - Display the cover image if available.
 - Display metadata from the media.
-- Display chapters list and marks on the timeline at the begining of each chapter.
+- Display chapters list and marks at the begining of each chapter on the timeline.
-- Play the media, draw the video, the audio waveform, play the audio and select the chapter in the list while playing.
+- Play the audio and video, draw the audio waveform and select the chapter in the list while playing.
+- Seek in the media by clicking on the waveform, on the timeline or in the chapters list.

 ## <a name='ui'></a>Screenshots
 ![Media-TOC UI Video](assets/media-toc_video.png)